tim-christy/temp/_posts/2020-02-01-central-limit-theorem.md

 <br>

 Imagine that you want to know the mean height of everybody in Reno, NV.
-Since it is impractical to go out and measure the height of all 250,000+ people, you would have to rely on sample data (*randomly* sampled) to estimate this parameter.
+Since it is impractical to go out and measure the height of all 250,000+ people, you would have to rely on sample data to estimate this parameter (samples must be randomly sampled and independent).
 The practical application of the **central limit theorem** here says that every single possible mean we could get from our samples of size n follows a normal distribution with a mean that will be equal to the population mean.
 If you think about it with a sample size of n=1, this completely makes sense because every possible sample mean you could obtain from a population with a sample of size n=1 is the population distribution itself.

 <br>